 That means providing actionable and tangible support systems, creating feedback loops for collaboration, and fostering genuine relationships at every level.
 No matter your industry, building the best team is about both establishing a reputation that attracts top talent and intentionally fostering an environment that is ever-evolving to help them perform their best.
 As resignations hit an all-time high, consider how your company is nurturing and communicating the following cultural philosophies:

-• Guide, don’t push.
+- Guide, don’t push.
 The same things that can send a client turning on their heels – like pressure or pushiness – can do the same to employees.
 Leadership is about guiding your team to their goals, not trying to push them there (and risk pushing them totally off course).

 Success should be a collaborative effort; when your leadership is actively invested in employees, those employees in turn will be more invested in the company.
 Employees who feel like their leaders are invested in their success are more engaged (and can make your company up to 21% more profitable).
 In-house coaches and mentors are an excellent way to ensure employees feel this accessible, collaborative support.
-Designating these specific support-focused roles also shows prospective talent that you’re committed to their success from the start.
+Designating these specific support-focused roles also shows prospective talent that you’re committed to their success from the start. - Never stop learning.
+Retention rates are as much as 50% higher for companies with strong learning cultures, and 86% of employees say it’s important for employers to provide learning opportunities, which means they’ll be looking for a company culture that values and fosters continued education.

-• Focus on the client.
+A learning-based company culture is a win-win-win: in addition to attracting top talent, ongoing training strengthens your team’s skills and having a deep well of knowledge about your industry makes clients trust you more.
+You can even use educational events as recruitment tools by opening some of them up to people outside of the company. - Focus on the client.
 No matter what industry you’re in, you achieve your goals by helping clients achieve theirs.
 You must empower your team to truly focus on the client in everything they do, which can mean anything from marketing support to streamlining how work is divided.
 Make sure everyone on your team has the tools, time, and support needed to be an expert in their field and an expert at creating ongoing value.
 Don’t just enable them to be a salesperson, a real estate agent, or a manager; help them become consultants, collaborators, and trusted advisors.
 That’s how you can deliver the value that keeps clients coming back and the reputation that keeps candidates lining up to join the team.

-• Value partnership.
+- Value partnership.
 True expertise means that people can turn to you for all things related to your industry.
 That doesn’t mean you have to be the expert in every single detail of your niche, it means you need to build and rely on partnerships that let your team create that ongoing value that brings clients and candidates to your door.

-• Be human.
+Potentially meaningful connections are everywhere; build mutually beneficial partnerships with vendors and you can simultaneously bring new value to clients and team members and show a propensity for trust-building that gives prospective talent just one more reason to join your team. - Be human.
 At the end of the day, every business transaction boils down to one thing: an interaction between people.
 Focusing on the human factor – from team members to customers to job candidates – has positive ripple effects at every level of your company.
 Take a people-first approach to your employees and help them do the same for their clients.

 Give them the support and resources needed to thoughtfully nurture relationships with clients over time, from training courses on network-building to strategic guidance on permission marketing efforts.
 The way your company interacts with clients is a reflection of the way you interact internally; if prospective candidates see an approach that’s genuine and personal, they’ll feel encouraged about the employer-employee relationship as well.